electron/electron/docs/api/dialog.md

 * `options` Object
   * `title` String
   * `defaultPath` String
+  * `filters` Array
 * `callback` Function

 On success, returns the path of file chosen by the user, otherwise returns `undefined`.

+The `filters` specifies an array of file types that can be displayed, see `dialog.showOpenDialog` for an example.

 If a `callback` is passed, the API call would be asynchronous and the result would be passed via `callback(filename)`